Symplectic Bott-Chern cohomology of solvmanifolds: Introduction

-We note that, in case $X$ is completely-solvable, a different proof of the previous result was obtained by M. Macrì in \cite{macri}, by means of the finite-dimensional sub-complex of left-invariant forms.

-As an application, in Section \ref{sec:applications}, we compute the symplectic cohomologies for $4$-dimensional solvmanifolds, for $6$-dimensional nilmanifolds, and for the Nakamura manifold.
-Note that, for nilmanifolds, the Hard Lefschetz Condition is actually equivalent to the K\"ahlerness and to the Abelianity, \cite{benson-gordon-nilmanifolds}.
-In this sense, the numbers $\left\{\dim_\R H^{k}_{BC}(X;\R)+\dim_\R H^{k}_{A}(X;\R)-2\,\dim_\R H^{k}_{dR}(X;\R)\right\}_{k\in\Z}$ provide a measure of the non-K\"ahlerianity of the nilmanifold $X$.
+It is known that a non-toral nilmanifold does not satisfy the Hard Lefschetz Condition, \cite{benson-gordon-nilmanifolds}.
+In Section \ref{sec:applications}, we compute the symplectic cohomologies for $4$-dimensional solvmanifolds, for $6$-dimensional nilmanifolds, and for the Nakamura manifold.
+In this sense, the numbers provide a measure of the non-K\"ahlerianity of the nilmanifold $X$.

 We further consider symplectic cohomologies with values in a local system in Section \ref{sec:twisted-sympl-cohom}.
 By using $\slf_{2}(\C)$-representations on bi-differential $\Z$-graded complexes, we study twisted Hard Lefschetz Condition and $D_\phi D_\phi^\Lambda$-Lemma.
 Finally, in Section \ref{sec:twisted-sympl-cohom-solvmfd}, we investigate twisted symplectic cohomologies on solvmanifolds.
 As similar to the non-twisted case, by the Hattori theorem, \cite{hattori}, and the Mostow theorem, \cite{mostow}, we compute the symplectic cohomologies of special solvmanifolds with values in a local system by using Lie algebras.
-Moreover, considering the spaces of differential forms on the solvmanifolds with values in certain local systems so that these spaces have structures of differential graded algebras given in Hain's paper \cite{Hai}, we compute the symplectic cohomologies of these differential graded algebras by using the Sullivan minimal models constructed by the second author in \cite{kasuya-jdg}.
+Moreover, considering the spaces of differential forms on the solvmanifolds with values in certain local systems so that these spaces have structures of differential graded algebras given in Hain's paper \cite{Hai}, we compute the symplectic cohomologies of these differential graded algebras by using the Sullivan minimal models constructed by the second author in \cite{kasuya-jdg}, see Theorem \ref{sym-min}, Theorem \ref{aep-min}.
+In fact, the cohomology computation by $A^{\bullet}_{\Gamma}$ as above is a consequence of such results.
 By these results, we compute the twisted symplectic cohomologies of Sawai's examples of symplectic solvmanifolds which satisfy the Hard Lefschetz Condition but do not satisfy the twisted Hard Lefschetz Condition.

 In general, twisted cohomologies do not have self-duality and so, when considering the Lefschetz operators on twisted cohomologies, surjectivity and injectivity are not equivalent.
 By this, as regards twisted Hard Lefschetz Conditions and $D_\phi D_\phi^\Lambda$-Lemma, we have differences between the twisted case and the non-twisted case.
 We explain such a difference by using Sawai's examples.